We ship worldwide and offer FREE SHIPPING on orders over $99 CAD to Canada, or $99 USD to USA

 Spirit Moon - Germaine Arnaktauyok

-This art card was printed in Iqaluit, Nunavut and features the Germaine Arnaktauyok print "Spirit Moon".
+This art card is printed in Iqaluit, Nunavut and features the Germaine Arnaktauyok print "Spirit Moon".

 Cultural Background: Inuit